zjb1001/network_roadmap/ch-03/network_protocols.md

 # Chapter 3: Network Protocols

 This chapter covers fundamental network protocols essential for understanding the Linux network stack.
+We'll explore each protocol with practical examples and packet capture analysis.

 ## 1. Ethernet and ARP (Address Resolution Protocol)